len0rd/janus-broadcastChatroom/README.md

 Gstreamer itself appears to also introduce some limitations - droping samples at times even when running through a local network.
 There is likely much further optimization that can be done to the commands used on the linux device.
 FFMPEG is also likely a viable option, however for the purposes of this demo, functionality was priority.

 ### Security
 At present this demo has zero regard for security.
-However Janus has many features integrated to enforce authentication, including stream encryption.
+However Janus has many features integrated to enforce security/authentication, including stream encryption.
 Many of these options would ideally be setup by whatever device creates the room.
 For more information on authentication, check [this Janus page](https://janus.conf.meetecho.com/docs/auth.html).